codarrenvelvindron/codarren.github.io/_posts/2021-04-06-Day96-Was_COVID19_a_warning_sign.md

 Yes,we do need them to live.

-### 5. Use our money for good
+### 5. The purpose of money is survival.
 We have more money than our grandparents or our parents.

-But what do we do with it?

-Are we over-consuming stuff ?
+Are we abusing the fast foods?

-Are our bellies too full ?

-When will it be enough ?
+Try cooking your own food.
+If you don't know how to cook, now is the time to learn.

 ## Think before we act
 We have that tendency of thinking that we can do anything.